juldrixx/docto-techical-case/README.md

 You can find here a basic documentation on the Terraform.
 If you want a more detailed documentation/explanation of the requirements and choices go [here](aws/README.md).

+You can find screenshots of created resources in [screenshots](./screenshots).

 ## GCP

 I replicated the case in GCP but with another approach.
 You can find the docutementation [here](gcp/README.md).